 Some partners prefer we do our work on their systems.
 From the partner’s perspective, this may have significant benefits: The partner retains control of the data, and it is easier to deploy our work at the end of the project.

 Partners who choose this approach need to provide us with the computational resources necessary to handle our machine-learning pipeline.
-For most projects, we can do well with 16 cores, 128 GB of RAM, and at least 1 TB of disk space.
-The more computational resources we get, the faster we can build good models.
+While your project’s needs may vary, we often use 128 cores, 1+TB of RAM, and a TB of disk space for short-run projects (e.g. three-month projects at DSSG).
+But the more computational resources you give access to, the faster we can build good models.
+We can do reasonably well with fewer cores and less RAM (e.g. 32/256), but it will generally take longer, which may affect our timeline.

 We use all free software, including the following: